 Thanks to the use of automated marketing tools, the hotel does not create and send these personalized email manually.
 They can segment the database, and even hyper-segment it, to create completely individualized messages based on all the variables at their disposal, in real-time, and to automatically send the emails through a marketing automation tool.

 The alternatives to a basic but effective personalized email like the one in the example are very simple: 1) Do nothing, 2) send a generic campaign for all the people in the database.
 There could be around a 400% difference in the sales generated.
-The choice of one path or another will generally depend on your time, expertise and, above all, the type of ROI you are expecting. study by VB Insight points out that 80% of marketers can not personalize their marketing.
+The choice of one path or another will generally depend on your time, expertise and, above all, the type of ROI you are expecting.
+A study by VB Insight points out that 80% of marketers can not personalize their marketing.
 Do you know what I see under those this number?
 A huge opportunity.

 One-to-one marketing occurs in a context in which one of the main challenges organizations like yours and mine have is to fight for attention, loyalty, and engagement of each and every client.
 Losing a customer is usually more expensive than acquiring a new one but you can not stop acquiring new clients.
 This is the engagement war.